maxzinkus/dnd-adventures/WizardTower-RoadToPhlan.md

 not you, you don't seem particularly bookish, but perhaps you?"

 "This is Archie, he's here in case I get into a spot of trouble on my travels.
 He's a quiet one!
 Which is great!
 He's a great listener!
 Aren't you, Archie?"
-(Archie simply nods, or is motionless)
+(Archie is motionless)

 Wizards walk in twos and threes around the grounds, noses buried in books or chatting.
 They entirely disregard the travelers, aside from the occasional "Have you been to the shop?
 There are some quite fantastic magical trinkets to take home."

-Light of various colors randomly illuminates windows up and down the central towers of the Library, and occasional puffs of smoke or dust of various colors blasts out of them.
+Light of various colors randomly illuminate windows up and down the central towers of the Library, and occasional puffs of smoke or dust of various colors blasts out of them.
 The messes each seem to magically clean themselves leaving the dull red stone clean and smooth.